kantepallyashok/Ashok_Deploye/README.md

     - After staging stage gets success, it will wait for approval from 2 users, for 60 minutes, if 2 users  didnt respond, it will send notification to entire team mail, and someone has to approve manulaly. if deployement fails, it sends notification.

-    - Initially only 2 users ( Manager, TL) will have access to approve.No other tem member will get access for first 60 minutes.
+    - Initially only 2 users ( Manager, TL) will have access to approve.No other team member will get access for first 60 minutes.
     -  After 60 minutes, on demand case we can enable team members permissions, and get approval.

 ## CloudFormation Templates (Infrastructure.yaml)